BDI-pathogens/covid-19_shiny/markdown/details.md

 # Details

-For full details of the analysis please see our <a href="https://doi.org/10.1101/2020.03.08.20032946" target="_blank">medRxiv preprint</a>.
+For full details of our work please see our <a href="https://045.medsci.ox.ac.uk/" target="_blank">website</a> and our <a href="https://science.sciencemag.org/lookup/doi/10.1126/science.abb6936" target="_blank">paper in *Science*</a>.

-This app provides a convenient way to test the sensitivity of our results to our estimated input parameters.
+This app provides a convenient way to test the sensitivity of our results to our assumptions.
 The "reset values" button in the top right allows you to return to the original values presented in our paper.

 Here we provide further explanation of the results and a description of each of the input parameters.